 Exploring England’s dramatic coastline

-Holiday-makers wanting to push themselves to new heights can plan their dream walking holiday along the brand new England Coast Path, due to fully open in 2022.
+Holiday-makers wanting to push themselves to new heights can plan their dream walking holiday along the brand new England Coast Path, due to fully open in 2022, with celebrations scheduled into 2023.
 Stretching for almost 4,500 invigorating kilometres, it will be the longest coastal path in the world, taking explorers along the entire coastline of Britain – getting as close to the rugged beauty and sea views as possible.
 Those not wanting to wait can see which areas of National Trail are open on their official website.

 Bringing literature to life